 Spain (between Germany and Italy)

 I’m a bit biased because Spain is one of my favorite countries in the world after spending a summer studying abroad there but the rest of the girls I was with loved the food here as well!
 And food in a cone is always fun.

 The menu hasn’t changed for Spain in the past few years, which says a lot about the quality of the food!

 - Charcuterie in a Cone with Spanish meats, cheeses, and olives with an herb vinaigrette (F)

-- Spanish-style paella with botifarra and roasted chicken
+- Spanish-style paella with saffron rice, chorizo, and shrimp

 - Seafood Salad with shrimp, bay scallops, mussels, olive oil, white balsamic vinaigrette, and smoked paprika